 In some of these cases, no one is at fault.
 In others, however, entities responsible for poor road conditions must answer for crashes.
 Sometimes other drivers are at fault, too.
 It’s important to assess whether road conditions were hazardous as a result of acts of nature, or because someone was negligent.

 As with cars, a number of different types of crashes may occur when you’re driving a motorcycle:

 - Single Vehicle Accidents

 As long as you were obeying the rules of the road, as dictated for motorcycles by the Idaho Transportation Department, you have a good chance of bringing a claim against another driver or entity.

 Where Does Insurance Come In?

 After you have called the police and filed a report, it’s critical you address the damages caused by the crash and start gathering evidence.
 You should not only file the obvious claim for damages to your vehicle, but also for any medical expenses incurred as a result of the crash.
 Even if these are minor, they need to be accounted for.
-That includes primary care physician visits, diagnostics, chiropractic treatments and anything other visit that directly results from the crash.
+That includes primary care physician visits, diagnostics, chiropractic treatments and any other visit that directly results from the crash.

 Motorcycle accidents often result in broken bones, brain injury, facial fractures, spinal cord injuries, paralysis and – one of the most common – road rash.
 This is a superficial (but nonetheless painful and potentially limiting) injury wherein surface layers are scraped off your body (often limbs and face) by contact with the road at high speeds.